 Stephenee Linton Dial (Director) began working at Children of Hope Academy as a tutor for her sister-in-law, JJ Dial.
 Learning about the NACD program and philosophy through teaching skills to JJ, increased her awareness of the needs and possibilities for people struggling with learning.
 In 2018 she accepted the position of Director at COHA.
 Her qualifications include working with the NACD program to assist in increasing students skills and brain development, education classes for teaching, interning with the Washington County School District, and Five County Association of Governments.
 Additionally, Stephenee received her Bachelor’s degree in English Literature with a minor in Art History from Dixie State University in 2017 with Honors.
 Stephenee was born in Salt Lake and moved to Santa Clara when she was in high school.
 Stephenee and her husband, Patrick, got married in 2015.
 She literally married the boy next door, and now they are looking forward to moving into their new house they are building.

 Bobbie Slade (Assistant Director) is a St. George native and new to the Children of Hope Academy family.
 Bobbie graduated from Desert Hills High school and attended Southern Utah University as an International Student Ambassador.
 She then decided to serve a mission for the Church of Jesus Christ of Latter Day Saints and was called to the Idaho Pocatello Mission.
-Bobbie’s love and passion for individuals with specials needs started when she 16 years old as a peer tutor at her high school.
-Since then she has been a counselor for Special Needs Mutual, worked with Turn Community Services, and worked with many students at Children of Hope Academy.
-Bobbie is currently attending Dixie State University and enjoying life with her wonderful husband and family.
+Bobbie’s love and passion for individuals with specials needs started when she 16 years old as a peer tutor in high school.
+Since then, she has been a counselor at Special Needs Mutual, worked with Turn Community Services, and worked with many students at Children of Hope Academy.
+Bobbie is currently attending Dixie State University for her Elementary Education degree and enjoying life with her wonderful husband, family, and friends.